isblab/IMP_Toolbox/pre_processing/README.md

 fasta = fetchit.uniprot_to_sequences()
 ```

-- You can keep only UniProt ID as a header for each sequence using following. (necessary if you're using this output in af_pipeline, see af_pipeline to know why)
+- You can keep only UniProt ID as a header for each sequence using following. (necessary if you're using this output in af_pipeline to create job files for AF3-server, see af_pipeline to know why)

 ```python
 fasta = fetchit.only_uniprot_id_as_name(fasta)